tbird20d/fserver/README.md

  * Tests
  * Requests
  * Runs
+ * Test Target Packages

 In the future, additional objects may be stored, including:
  * test reviews
- * test target packages
  * test report definitions
- * lab definitions
- * board definitions
+ * lab and board definitions
  * user objects

 Starting in foreground mode